Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

-\section{Monoidal tetrahedron}
+\subsection{Monoidal tetrahedron}

-This section introduces the tetrahedron in a monoidal category, and prove some basic results corresponding to the cyclic permutations $(2,3,4)$ and $(3,2,1)$, which generates the (orientation-preserving) symmetry group $A_4$ of the usual tetrahedron, used in \S \ref{bitetra}.
+This subsection introduces the concept of a tetrahedron within a monoidal category and establishes some fundamental results related to the cyclic permutations $(2,3,4)$ and $(3,2,1)$.
+These permutations generate the orientation-preserving symmetry group $A_4$ of a standard tetrahedron, which is utilized in \S \ref{bitetra}.

 \begin{definition} Let $\mC$ be a monoidal category with left duals.
 Let $F$, $G$ and $H$ be functors from $\mC^3$ to $\textbf{Set}$ defined as the composition of usual functors such that $F(X,Y,Z) = \hc(\one,X \otimes Y \otimes Z)$, $G(X,Y,Z)= \hc(\one, Y \otimes Z \otimes X^{**})$ and $H(X,Y,Z)= \hc(\one,X \otimes Y \otimes Z^{**})$, for all objects $X,Y,Z$ in $\mC$.
 Let $\rho: F \to G$ and $\rho': G \to F$ be natural transformations defined by